Unstable weather

 The yellow crocus popped out two weeks earlier than last year.

-Ever since we moved from our last apartment to this house in 2021, I have started to pay more attention to the weather.
+Ever since we moved to this house in 2021, I have started to pay more attention to the weather.
 The winter of 2022/2023 has overall been quite different from that of last year.
 The winter temperature in December was warmer than expected.
 It was warm enough for the ubiquitous spring primrose to show its face around Christmas.
 As for the other flowers, they started flowering earlier too.
-I recalled last year having the first glimpse of crocus in mid February, but this year was the beginning of the month.
+I recalled having the first glimpse of crocus in mid-February last year.
+However, this year was the beginning of the month.

 My little vegetable bed with 3 types of tomato seeds as of 04 March 2023.